Acne affects the skin of most teenagers and a significant number of adults.

 At first, you may experience skin irritation, redness, or burning, but these usually stop with continued use.

 People with sensitive skin are commonly advised to use creams or lotions.
+Some moisturizing acne treatments are available for purchase online.

 Gels tend to be better for people with oily skins.
 Gels are usually alcohol-based and dry the skin.
+Acne treatments gels are available to purchase over-the-counter or online.

 If OTC medications are not effective, a healthcare professional may be able to assist with a prescription for stronger medication.